What causes hypomania and mania?

 Possible causes include:

-- challenging life experiences such as bereavement, domestic violence or unemployment
+- Challenging life experiences e.g. bereavement, domestic violence or unemployment

-- family history – if you have a family member who has bipolar disorder, you are more likely to experience mania or hypomania
+- Family history i.e. if you have a family member who has bipolar disorder, you are more likely to experience mania or hypomania

-Certain physical problems can cause symptoms that are very similar to those caused by hypomania and mania.
-To make sure you are given the correct diagnosis and treatment, it’s extremely important that your doctor checks for these before you are given a diagnosis of hypomania or mania.
+Certain substances or medical conditions can cause symptoms that are very similar to those caused by hypomania and mania.
+To make sure you are given the correct diagnosis and treatment, it is extremely important that your general practitioner checks for any use of substances or medical conditions before you are given a diagnosis of hypomania or mania.

 Effects of medication